 I assume the majority of us, myself included, just find these little occurrences mildly amusing and chuckle-worthy.
 Just the other day, I found five Kellogg’s Kraves joined together in a little snake shape, which provided a whole three seconds of chuckling.

-As we’ve by now established, the kitchen scales and I have a tight bond, and I foolishly trust the nutrition labels on food packets far more than is rational, putting me on a par with the anti-vaxxers (which, for the time being, I’m going to continue bury my hypocritical head in the sand about).
+As we’ve by now established, the kitchen scales and I have a tight bond and I foolishly trust the nutrition labels on food packets far more than is rational, putting me on a par with the anti-vaxxers (which, for the time being, I’m going to continue bury my hypocritical head in the sand about).

 I was excited, consequently after my aforementioned trip to Tesco Extra, to try some new multi-grain pitta breads that were on special offer.
-They came in a six pack, and nicely stamped with a nutrition label telling me how many blasted calories one pitta contained (as well as per 100g of product, which is the norm on these labels).
-I was relaxed, contented, no foreseeable issues.
+They came in a six pack, nicely stamped with a nutrition label telling me how many blasted calories one pitta contained (as well as per 100g of product, which is the norm on these labels).
+I was relaxed, content, with no foreseeable issues.

 What is a girl supposed to do in this situation?
-If one pitta contains X calories...and I here have five pittas of a set size, and one abnormally little pitta...how does this fit into my system?
+If one pitta contains X calories...and here I have five pittas of a set size, and one abnormally little pitta...how does this fit into my system?
 Who am I to believe?
 Do I count the little pitta as equal to the other pittas, or do I resort to making this a weight-based operation?

 But this, alas, is not how my brain works.
-I know the pretty much exact contents of the fridge, freezer and cupboards at pretty much all times, even the things only my parents eat.
-No wonder I sometimes feel like I’m experiencing super-early onset dementia...I’m not losing my memory, my brain is just full of a third of a bag of seafood mix, six crumpets, 200g blackberries, eight veggie burgers, 17 gyoza, 150g cooked chicken and a packet of stupid multi-grain pittas.
+I know the pretty much exact contents of the fridge, freezer, and cupboards at pretty much all times, even the things only my parents eat.
+No wonder I sometimes feel like I’m experiencing super-early onset dementia...I’m not losing my memory, my brain is just full of a third of a bag of seafood mix, six crumpets, 200g blackberries, eight veggie burgers, 17 gyoza, 150g cooked chicken breast, and a packet of stupid multi-grain pittas.

 ”In life, you have to take lots of decisions and if you don't take decisions you would never do anything because you would spend all your time choosing between things you could do.”